 "A Boy Named Sue", aside from the comedy, is at its heart a song about a man reconnecting with his father.

 "The Baron": An aging pool hustler is challenged to a game by a young man.
 During the game the old man realizes his challenger is the son he never knew he had.
 Not only that, but by the end of the game he is reunited with the mother.
 (It is strongly hinted that the young man orchestrated the entire thing to get his parents back together.)
 The story behind the song was so strong, it formed the basis of a movie, The Baron and the Kid, starring Cash as the Baron and June Carter Cash as the mother.

-The very last song Johnny Cash recorded before his death two weeks later was "Like the 309".
+The second to last song Johnny Cash recorded (and the last he wrote) before his death two weeks later was "Like the 309".
 The song by itself isn't heartwarming per se, but it becomes this due to the fact that it is a very funny, grooving song, and shows that, even with his failing health, Cash still had a sense of humor.